Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 It’s an estimate, not a prediction.
 It can’t tell you if you will or won’t get breast cancer.

-It may overestimate or underestimate your risk.
+It may overestimate or underestimate your risk for breast cancer.

 It doesn’t capture all risk factors, like diet, exercise, or lifestyle.